Enengbede/Power-BI-Project/README.md

 ![](Visualization_page.png)

 ## Insights
-- More than half (56.55%) of the customers were unsatisfied with the airline and majority (81.69%) are returning customers.
+- A little more than half (56.55%) of the customers were unsatisfied with the airline and majority (81.69%) are returning customers.
-- Approx. equal numbers of male (28,159) and female(28,269) passengers were unsatisfied with the airline.
+- Approx. equal numbers of male (28,159) and female (28,269) passengers were unsatisfied with the airline.
-- Majority of passengers in age groups 17 & Below (83%)and 65 & Above (82%) were the most unsatisfied with the Airline.
+- Majority of passengers in age groups ≤ 17 (83%) and ≥65 (82%) were the most unsatisfied with the Airline.
-- The  Airline requires improvement in the following areas:  Ease of online Booking (2.76), In-flight Wifi Services (2.73),  Gate Location (2.98).
+- The  Airline requires improvement in the following areas:  Ease of online Booking (2.76/5), In-flight Wifi Services (2.73/5),  Gate Location (2.98/5).

 ## Recommendations
 - Make website booking interphase user friendly for ease of use for younger and older passengers.